Aul Reekie is an absolute little gem of a city; and it possesses the ultimate and rare city-break trifecta of

 You don’t have to be a fan of gin to enjoy this one, but it definitely helps.
 Scotland is well known for its abundance of fine whiskeys, but the Edinburgh Gin Distillery has bucked the trend and gone for a different spirit.
 And boy, do they do it well.
 You can do a guided tour of their distillery in Rutland Place to see how they make their gin; it costs a tenner and includes a wee dram of the distillery’s fine gin at the end.
 The guides are funny and interesting, and the tour is a lovely way to spend an hour in Edinburgh.
 Also, you get to drink gin.
 The rhubarb and ginger flavour is a real treat.

 Right outside the northwest part of Edinburgh is a quaint little suburb called Dean Village.
 It used to be a milling village, and there’s still loads of evidence of this dotted around the place.
 The Tudor houses and buildings are beautiful, there are waterfalls all over the place, and it’s just a completely charming spot – a hidden little time warp in the middle of the city.
 There are lovely walks around here, so if you get a nice, bright day this is a great place to enjoy it.
 The Scottish National Gallery of Modern Art is another 5 minutes walk from Dean Village too, and it’s free to visit.
-A perfect half day for absolutely nothing.
+One of the best things to do in Edinburgh on a budget, it's a perfect half day that costs absolutely nothing.

 Ah come on – you’re in Scotland, you have to give haggis a go.
 And if you’re going to give it a go we highly recommend you give it a go in its proper form, served with neeps and tatties (turnips and potatoes to the layman), at The Last Drop.
 The Last Drop is a lovely old traditional pub and a bone fide Edinburgh institution situated right in the heart of Edinburgh’s lively Grassmarket.
 They do haggis.
 Proper haggis, with the proper accompaniments for haggis, in the just the kind of to eat haggis.
 Go there and eat some haggis.
 It’ll cost you £8.95.